tobijahu/one-time-access/README.md

 At the moment weblinks can be found at the log files.
 Which may be enhanced soon.
 So currently the usecase is dedicated to a single user or the administrator only.

 ## Installation
 First install the deamon script on your server.
-Then install the client script on your machine.
+Then install the client script on your client machine.

 ### Install the deamon
 Clone the repository to your current directory using git.